-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Salt River Project (SRP), a major utility provider in Arizona, has submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS), urging reforms to the Endangered Species Act's (ESA) Section 10(a) permitting process.
 The correspondence highlights SRP's commitment to species conservation while balancing its responsibilities to provide water and power to nearly three million residents.

-In the letter, Charles Paradzick, Senior Manager of Biological & Cult more ST
+In the letter, Charles Paradzick, Senior Manager of Biological & Cultural Resource Services, stated, "Our past experien more ST

 Senator Warren: Federal Regulators Urged to Preserve Enhanced Supplementary Leverage Ratio (10)

 WASHINGTON, July 11 -- In a robust public comment letter submitted to federal banking regulators, Senator Elizabeth Warren expressed her deep concerns regarding potential moves by the Federal Reserve Board, Federal Deposit Insurance Corporation, and Office of the Comptroller of the Currency to weaken the enhanced supplementary leverage ratio (eSLR).
-Warren described the eSLR as a vital safeguard that requires Wall Street banks to maintain a minimum percentage of their own capital when making loa more ST
+Warren described the eSLR as a vital safeguard that requires Wall Street banks to maintain a minimum percentage of their own capital when making loans, a protective measure established in the wake o more ST

 Serif Health Calls for Enhanced Drug Price Transparency in Public Comment Letter (10)